Chanchal1603/graphql-engine/README.md

 Hasura GraphQL Engine is a blazing-fast GraphQL server that gives you **instant, realtime GraphQL APIs over Postgres**, with [**webhook triggers**](event-triggers.md) on database events, and [**remote schemas**](remote-schemas.md) for business logic.

-Hasura helps you build [GraphQL](https://hasura.io/graphql/) apps backed by Postgres or incrementally move to GraphQL for existing applications using Postgres.
+Hasura helps you to build [GraphQL](https://hasura.io/graphql/) apps backed by Postgres or incrementally move to GraphQL for existing applications using Postgres.

 Read more at [hasura.io](https://hasura.io) and the [docs](https://hasura.io/docs/).